Floppy/floppy.github.io/source/_posts/2014-07-14-drip-an-open-letter-to-francis-maude.markdown

 Horsham is my home, so my choice to stand was not *against you*, but rather *for Horsham*.
 However, with the government's actions over this bill, I am rather looking forward to challenging your choices and true commitment to openness and transparency over the next year.

+Note: I have published this letter on my [personal website](http://floppy.org.uk), and will also publish your response to it, to give you proper right of reply.

 Yours sincerely,
 James Smith